Sugar hair lossSugar hair loss

 "Like our nails ... thinning, the same happens to our scalp!
 Too much sugar consumption can make your scalp very sensitive, itchy and even cause dandruff," said Marcela Correa, licensed medical pedicurist and owner of Medi Pedi NYC.

 Use a scalp massager to treat yourself to a soothing, stress-busting self-care ritual, with the added benefit of improving blood circulation to your hair follicles.
 But that's not all a scalp massager is good for.
-You can also use it to work in hair foams and serums, like CBD-enhanced GRO+ Advanced Hair Serum, which has been clinically proven in some subjects to increase the appearance of hair density by up to 52% and reduce signs of shedding by up to 76% in as little as four months.
+You can also use it to work in hair serums, like GRO+ Advanced Hair Serum, which:

 GRO + Advanced Hair Serum